valkey-io/valkey-doc/commands/latency-latest.md

 * Unix timestamp of the latest latency spike for the event.
 * Latest event latency in millisecond.
 * All-time maximum latency for this event.
-* All-time summary latency for this event, added in 8.1.
+* Sum of the latencies recorded in the time series for this event, added in 8.1.
-* The event count that trigger the latency, added in 8.1.
+* The number of latency spikes recorded in the time series for this event, added in 8.1.

 "All-time" means the maximum latency since the Valkey instance was started, or the time that events were reset `LATENCY RESET`.